-If, on the other hand, you'd rather look up at the mountain than down from it, there are good views of Snowdon from the Janus Path, a 500 yard, accessible board walk around Llyn Cwellyn, the lake pictured here.
-It's reached from the Snowdon...
-Ranger Station parking.
+If, on the other hand, you'd rather look up at the mountain than down from it, there are good views of Snowdon from the Janus Path, a 500 yard, accessible board walk around Llyn Cwellyn, a lake to the west of the summit near the Mt.
+Snowdon base camp.
+It's reached from the Snowdon Ranger Station parking.

 How to See It